bruceravel/demeter/documentation/DPG/highlevel/mode.rst

 channel <dispose.html#commanddisposal>`__ and the `template set <dispose.html#templatesets>`__.

 To make the Mode object readily accessible at all times in your program, the ``mo`` method is a method of the base class and is inherited by all :demeter:`demeter` objects.
-Thus, given any object, you can “find” the Mode object like so:
+Thus, given any object, you can :quoted:`find` the Mode object like so:

 .. code-block:: perl